dlt-hub/dlt/docs/website/docs/tutorial/rest-api.md

 keywords: [tutorial, api, github, duckdb, rest api, source, pagination, authentication]
 ---

-This tutorial shows how to extract data from a REST API using dlt's generic REST API source.
-The tutorial will guide you through the basics of setting up and configuring the source to load data from the API into a destination.

-As a practical example, we'll build a data pipelines that loads data from the [Pokemon](https://pokeapi.co/) and [GitHub](https://docs.github.com/en/rest) APIs into a [DuckDB](https://duckdb.org) database.
+This tutorial demonstrates how to extract data from a REST API using dlt's REST API source and load it into a destination.
+You will learn how to build a data pipeline that loads data from the [GitHub API](https://docs.github.com/en/) into a local DuckDB database.

 ## What you will learn